Afshinzkh/dune-project/README.md

 #Dependencies
 -- The definite dependencies are:
-	1) gcc >= 4.9
+	1) gcc >= 4.9 <br />
-	2) cmake >= 3.2
+	2) cmake >= 3.2 <br />
-	3) pkg.config
+	3) pkg.config <br />
-	4) MPI (for parallel Calculations)
+	4) MPI (for parallel Calculations) <br />
--- if the software didn't install properly the following dependencies might help:
+-- if the software didn't install properly the following dependencies might help: <br />
-	blas, lapack, gmp, superlu
+	blas, lapack, gmp, superlu <br />
-   for all these packages you might also need the -dev packages as well.
+   for all these packages you might also need the -dev packages as well. <br />

--- for the visualization part, paraview is recommended.
+-- for the visualization part, paraview is recommended.<br />

 #Installation
-The file install.sh is basically doing all the job,
+The file install.sh is basically doing all the job, <br />
--- first you need to have an internet connection since it needs to download the external dependencies.
+-- first you need to have an internet connection since it needs to download the external dependencies.<br />
--- the installation will ask you for an absolute path for the installation of dune,
+-- the installation will ask you for an absolute path for the installation of dune,<br />
-	it should be something like: /home/username/duneInstallation -- after installtion, the executable file is in: debug-build/dune-heat/src/
+	it should be something like: /home/username/duneInstallation<br />
+-- after installtion, the executable file is in: debug-build/dune-heat/src/

 #Documentation
 -- The mathematics behind is available at the dune-documents folder, these are some parts of the dune-pdelab course held in march2016 at iwr.
-I just add the related documents to dune-heat, although the whole course is not available here.
+I just add the related documents to dune-heat, although the whole course is not available here. <br />
--- Tutorial03.pdf describes the heat equation but since it is kind of dependant on tutorial00 and tutorial01 I added those files which might helpful.
+-- Tutorial03.pdf describes the heat equation but since it is kind of dependant on tutorial00 and tutorial01 I added those files which might helpful.<br />

 #More
--- if you want to get the whole course it is available online.
+-- if you want to get the whole course it is available online. <br />
-	you can follow the instructions in dune-documents/PDELabTutorialsInstructions.txt
+	you can follow the instructions in dune-documents/PDELabTutorialsInstructions.txt <br />

--- for more questions you can contact the dune-pdelab community in the following mailing list:
+-- for more questions you can contact the dune-pdelab community in the following mailing list: <br />
 	http://lists.dune-project.org/mailman/listinfo/dune-pdelab